-We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
-We looked at a sample of dental care records to confirm our findings and noted that individual records were written and managed in a way that kept patients safe.
-Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation (GDPR) requirements.
+We discussed with one of the practice's directors how information to deliver safe care and treatment was handled and recorded.
+We checked a sample of dental care records to confirm our findings and noted that individual records were written and managed in a way that kept patients safe.
+Dental care records we saw were legible, kept securely, and complied with General Data Protection Regulation requirements.